MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-dataaccessintent-property.md

 ## Property Value

-The following table describes the property values.
+The property has the following values.

 |  Value  |  Description  |
 |---------|---------------|